Close

 If a QDRO is not filed, the former spouse may not be entitled to any portion of the retirement asset.
 This means you could miss out on your share of the retirement funds.

-In fact, if any of the following occur before a QDRO is filed, you risk forfeiting all of your benefits:
+If any of the following occur before a QDRO is filed, you risk forfeiting all of your benefits:

 • Your spouse retires